About Paphlagonia

 During the Byzantine era, Paphlagonia retained its importance as a part of the Byzantine Empire.
 The region faced invasions and incursions by various groups, including Goths, Huns, and Arabs.
 In the 11th century, it came under the control of the Seljuk Turks and later became a part of the Ottoman Empire.

-Famous firsts and greatest of Paphlagonia?
+Famous firsts and greatest of Paphlagonia

 Paphlagonia, as an ancient region, does not have specific “famous firsts” or “greatest” achievements attributed to it in the same way that individual cities or individuals might.
 However, Paphlagonia and its people made significant contributions and had notable figures throughout history.
 Here are some examples:

 Strabo: Strabo, born in Amaseia (modern-day Amasya), was a renowned Greek geographer and historian.
-He wrote “Geography,” a comprehensive work that provided valuable information about the ancient world, including Paphlagonia.
+He wrote the “Geography,” a comprehensive work that provided valuable information about the ancient world, including Paphlagonia.

 Mithridates VI of Pontus: Mithridates VI, a ruler of the Kingdom of Pontus in the 1st century BCE, was one of the most significant figures in the region’s history.
 He challenged the power of the Roman Republic and waged a series of wars known as the Mithridatic Wars.